Task-force-for-AI-agents-in-Healthcare/ai-agents-healthcare-standards/HAARF/1.0/en/0x90-Appendix-A_Glossary.md

 **AI Model Passport**: A comprehensive, machine-interpretable documentation system that tracks the complete lifecycle of an AI model including data provenance, development process, deployment parameters, and operational history.

-**AISVS**: OWASP Artificial Intelligence Security Verification Standard - a framework for evaluating AI application security that HAAISVS builds upon for healthcare-specific requirements.
+**AISVS**: OWASP Artificial Intelligence Security Verification Standard - a framework for evaluating AI application security that HAARF builds upon for healthcare-specific requirements.

 **Autonomous Action**: AI agent capability to execute actions without human intervention, ranging from data analysis and alert generation to direct interaction with healthcare systems and clinical workflows.